 Sustainability

-Wells Fargo is also making progress to strengthen our own operational sustainability.
+Wells Fargo is also making progress to strengthen our operational sustainability.
 Across certain offices and branches, we are installing energy and water efficiency measures and innovative building technologies.
 We are also procuring renewable electricity to power a number of those facilities.
 These investments can help lower long-term operating costs and improve the experience of employees and customers, while also supporting the Company’s operational sustainability goals.

 The information below provides insights into the Company’s ongoing work related to sustainability, including progress towards our sustainable finance and operational sustainability goals.
 It also highlights our support for communities and employees, and provides information on certain corporate governance activities.

 We are proud of the positive contributions we are making in service of our clients and communities.
-For further information on related topics, review our Sustainability Disclosure Index (PDF).

 Forward-Looking Statements.
-Information contained on the Sustainability site speaks only as of the date of its publication on December 22, 2025, unless otherwise noted.
+Information contained on the Sustainability site speaks only as of the date of its publication on August 21, 2026, unless otherwise noted.
 We undertake no obligation to update the information, whether as a result of new information, future developments or otherwise, except as may be required by law.
 Forward-looking information contained on this site is subject to risks and uncertainties.
 Refer to the “Disclaimer and Forward-Looking Statements” section below and to our reports filed with the Securities and Exchange Commission for additional important information, including factors that could cause actual results to differ materially from our expectations.

 Sustainability approach